Author：CELEBLAWS, P.A. Source：Original Release

 What is Fair Use?

-In fact, there are no bright-line rules for determining what constitutes fair use because every use must be judged on a case-by-case basis.
-The fair use doctrine establishes four factors courts must consider when deciding if a use constitutes as fair or infringing.
-The factors are as follows:
+In fact, there are no bright-line rules for determining what constitutes fair use and every use is judged on a case-by-case basis.
+When deciding if a particular use is fair or infringing, courts consider the following four factors: